 - Make sure your contact details are correct

 Without valid contact details, like your email address, phone number and postal address, we won't be able to alert you if there are any issues with your registration, or to let you know you've been selected for CPD audit.
-Your contact details can be updated without the need to contact our Registration team - just use your online account.
+Your contact details can be updated without the need to contact our Registration team through your online account.

 - Set re-occurring reminders in your calendar for when your profession renews and to monitor direct debit collections

-Simple reminders can make a big difference.
-Your profession renews at a set time every two years, so you can create a reminder of when this happens.
+A simple reminder can make all the difference.
+Your profession renews at a set time every two years, so be sure to create a reminder of when this happens.
 We have a handy list of renewal dates you can check to make sure.

 If you pay by direct debit, your first collection will be made shortly after you have completed your renewal.
 Your future collections will be scheduled to take place on a set date every 6 months.
 You can set a reminder to check that your direct debit has been collected successfully - we have a handy direct debit collection schedule to help with this.